orcwg/cra-hub/faq.md

 Tobie Langel,
 and Victor Roland.

-If you have contributed to this document and aren't properly acknowldged or if you want to edit or remove your name, please let us know by [opening an issue](https://github.com/orcwg/cra-hub/issues/new) and will fix this right away.
+If you have contributed to this document and aren't properly acknowledged or if you want to edit or remove your name, please let us know by [opening an issue](https://github.com/orcwg/cra-hub/issues/new) and we will fix this right away.

 ## Annexes